ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 Where an organisation actually has multiple hierarchies, i.e. 1 real organisation to 2+ cloud ones these must all be identified and reported separately.

-{% include linkedHeading.html heading="Reducing emissions" level=3 %}
+{% include linkedHeading.html heading="Reducing cloud emissions" level=3 %}
 As with data centres, reducing emissions requires mapping of usage to business divisions and the development teams that own the services.
 The CSP tools and CCF will be able to report at the various levels of hierarchy down to Account.
 Complexities can arise in a couple of ways:
  1. Where teams in the business don't align with cloud accounts or sub-orgs.
-One way this can happen is if many teams share an account and then tag with the owner.
+One way this can happen is if many teams share an account and then tag resources with the owner.
 Some CSPs will include tag level data but some won't and nor will CCF and this will limit the ability to assign emissions to teams.
  2. Some services may be provided by a platform team and shared across many applications, e.g. a database

-In both cases proxies like spend, system utilisation can be used instead or number of requests to a service by each team.
-AWS tags, for example will be available on the cost explorer function even if not on carbon reporting.
+In both cases proxies like spend, system utilisation or number of requests can be used instead divide up the emissions between teams.
+AWS tags, for example, will be available on the cost explorer function even if not on carbon reporting.

 {% include linkedHeading.html heading="SaaS" level=2 %}
-An organisation may use a variety of SaaS products from development and productivity tools such as Github and cloud JIRA through to business tools like Salesforce and payment services such as Stripe and Adyen.
+An organisation may use a variety of SaaS products from development and productivity tools such as Github and cloud JIRA through to business tools like Salesforce, payment services such as Stripe or Adyen and many more.

-Some organisations will have a central procurement team who manage a list of all the suppliers but it may be more distributed and so the first task in understanding SaaS emissions is to go to all the business teams such as the Platform tam, the various Business Applications divisions and Employee Enabling teams and find out all the SaaS products being used.
-It is likely that each will differ in the carbon reporting they provide and some will give Scope 2 only, some Scope 3 as well and some will provide no information and therefore each must be handled separately, in a bespoke way.
-It makes sense to focus on those products doing the most work which could be handling a lot of end user requests or doing very complex workflows or storing a lot of data as these will have the highest carbon impact.
-Approximations will be needed where no data is provided by the vendor.
+Some organisations will have a central procurement team who manage a list of all the suppliers but it may be more distributed and so the first task in understanding SaaS emissions is to go to all the business services owners (e.g. Platform, Employee Enabling, various Business Applications divisions) and find out all the SaaS products being used.

+It is likely that each SaaS vendor will differ in the carbon reporting they provide; some will give Scope 2 only, some Scope 2+3 and some will provide no information and therefore each must be handled separately, in a bespoke way.
+Where these numbers are hard to obtain or to approximate then it makes sense to prioritise getting numbers for those products likely to create the most emissions, e.g. any handling a lot of end user requests or doing very complex workflows or storing a lot of data as these will have the highest carbon impact.

-{% include linkedHeading.html heading="Reducing Emissions" level=3 %}
+{% include linkedHeading.html heading="Reducing SaaS Emissions" level=3 %}
 There's a limited amount that can be done with a SaaS product but there are still some options:
  * store less data with them
  * use APIs more efficiently
  * pick a different provider

 All require an understanding of the teams using the SaaS product which may be one team or multiple.
-Where there's multiple and carbon reports from the SaaS provider are at account not team level then attribution may be done on a metric like number of requests to understand where to focus effort.
+Where there's multiple and carbon reports from the SaaS provider are at account not team level then attribution may be done on a metric like number of requests to break down the numbers to each service and team using the SaaS product.

 In mapping out all SaaS products it's important to know the possibility to change and record this - if there is a contract renewal or tender process in 6 months time there is a lot more potential for change than where the contract is locked in for the next 5 years.
 Capacity and effort to change may also be recorded.